Last published 01 Nov 2018

 Youth Week Awards

-In 2021 we aim to resume these Awards categories at the Local Government NSW Awards Ceremony, subject to any ongoing impacts of the pandemic.
+In 2022 the finalist and winners of the Awards categories will be announced and celebrated at the Local Government NSW Awards Ceremony, subject to any ongoing impacts of the pandemic and or floods.

 DCJ supports the following Youth Week Awards categories:

-- Best local Youth Week program in 2021
+- Best Local Youth Week program in 2022

-- Most innovative Youth Week program in 2021
+- Most Innovative Youth Week program in 2022

-- Best small Council with the most outstanding Youth Week program in 2021
+- Best Small Council with the Most Outstanding Youth Week program in 2022

 Local Councils will be eligible for consideration if: